Billy Joe Saunders: Saunders vs. Álvarez

 On 28 February 2020, Canelo Álvarez's trainer Eddy Reynoso confirmed Saunders as the next opponent for the Mexican on 2 May, with a contract still to be finalised.
 Both undefeated super-middleweight champions Saunders and Callum Smith had both turned down offers to fight Álvarez, hoping to bargain for a better purse to fight the pound-for-pound star.

 The fight was set to mark DAZN's global launch in Latin America (including Mexico), UK, and 189 other countries after previously being launched in nine countries.
 The bout was postponed due to the spread of the Coronavirus disease, while Canelo's team floated the possibility of a Golovkin trilogy late in 2020 that might conflict with the Saunders fight.

 After Álvarez's successful title defence against Avni Yıldırım on 27 February 2021, Eddie Hearn, the promoter of both Saunders and Álvarez, confirmed a unification bout on 8 May 2021 for Saunders' WBO title, and Álvarez's WBA (Super), WBC and The Ring titles.

 With 73,126 fans in attendance at AT&T Stadium in Arlington, Texas, a record amount for an indoor boxing event in the US, Saunders was hit with an uppercut towards the end of the eighth round, causing immediate swelling to his right eye.
 Saunders had boxed well to this point, generally being able to avoid Canelo's bigger shots.
-While sat on his stool at the end of the round, he informed his trainer Mark Tibbs that he could not see, prompting Tibbs to call a halt to the contest, handing Saunders the first defeat of his career.
+While sitting on his stool at the end of the round, he informed his trainer Mark Tibbs that he could not see, prompting Tibbs to call a halt to the contest, handing Saunders the first defeat of his career.
 At the time of the stoppage, Saunders was behind on the judges' scorecards with 78–74 (twice) and 77–75.
 Hearn revealed after the fight that Saunders had suffered multiple fractures to his eye socket and was awaiting surgery.
+According to Mike Coppinger, Saunders was guaranteed a $2.5 million purse and received a career-high $8 million payday, while Alvarez was guaranteed $15 million, which could increase up to $35 million after his PPV share.